ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-3.md

 This is good for testing.
 However, an attacker who knows this could predict that the next allocation would have tag 3 and forge pointers to it.

-Randomising the tags mitigates against that but also means that subsequent (and possibly neighbouring) allocations may have the same tag, thereby reducing the protection MTE can give.
+Randomizing the tags mitigates against that but also means that subsequent (and possibly neighbouring) allocations may have the same tag, thereby reducing the protection MTE can give.